What is retinal detachment?

 In the majority of cases, treatment cures retinal detachment although in some isolated cases, several surgical procedures may be required.

 Is retinal detachment common in people with severe short-sightedness?

-A myopic eye with more than 8 dioptres is more highly predisposed to suffering eye diseases, like glaucoma or cataracts, and, in particular, retina-related pathologies.
-The myopic eye is longer than normal and its walls, between which the retina is found, are thinner and, therefore, are more fragile and vulnerable.
-For this reason, in these cases it is common to find areas in the peripheral retina that are thinning, these areas may be predisposed to a breakage or detached retina.
+A myopic eye with more than 8 dioptres is more highly predisposed to suffering eye diseases, such as glaucoma or cataracts, and, in particular, retina-related pathologies.
+The myopic eye is longer than normal and its walls, between which the retina is found, are thinner and, therefore, more fragile and vulnerable.
+For this reason, in these cases it is common to find areas in the peripheral retina that are thinning and these areas may be predisposed to a breakage or detached retina.
 Likewise, in patients with myopia magna it is common to find degenerative lesions in the central retina (areas of atrophy of the choroids and the pigmentary epithelium of the retina), growth of neovessels in the macula, separation of the layers of the retina (retinoschisis) and the macular hole.

 The symptoms that justify an immediate visit to the ophthalmologist are the sudden appearance of photopsia and/or myodesopsia (flashes and floaters), seeing a central or peripheral black spot that does not disappear, and distorted images.
 Early treatment usually significantly determines the prognosis in these cases.

 Can you suffer retinal detachment without any symptoms?

 In the majority of cases, a detached retina has symptoms, but they will depend on the detachment's degree of evolution, which is why they might not be perceived by the patient in the very early phases.